powerhome/pb_playgrounds/README.md

 ## Adding new pages

-When you start the server on your prototype branch, the root page is [index.html.erb](https://github.com/powerhome/playgrounds/blob/master/app/views/pages/index.html.erb).
+When you start the server, the root page is [index.html.erb](https://github.com/powerhome/playgrounds/blob/master/app/views/pages/index.html.erb).

 If you have a multi-page prototype, you will want to add additional pages.
 Please follow the guide below: